cmoussa1/cs236-project/README.md

 ### Sorting the Output of the Hadoop Job

-This is helpful, but we want to sort these key-value pairs by revenue and not by key.
+The output file produced by the Hadoop job is helpful, but we want to sort these key-value pairs by revenue and not by key.
 We also might be interested in enriching the data in formats _besides_ just by month-year.
 So, the repository contains another script written in Python that is responsible for sorting the key-value pairs, both in the initial format required by the project in addition to a couple of other interesting orders.

 The script parses the output file line-by-line and creates a key-value pair for each month/year-to-revenue pair: